 - Facility rounds with attending veterinarians and husbandry and operations management staff

-- Clinical rounds with the clinical veterinary and veterinary technical staff
+- Clinical rounds with the clinical veterinarian and veterinary technical staff

 - Importation and quarantine testing of various species